A stochastic volatility model for the valuation of temperature derivatives: Fitting Model to historical data

 \section{Fitting Model~\eqref{stoch} to historical data}

 The previous section has motivated the interest of the stochastic volatility model~\eqref{stoch} for the temperature dynamics.
 The pertinence of this new model is however related to our capacity to well estimate its parameters.
-This section focuses on this challenge as well as on the robustness of the estimation.
+This section focuses on this challenge as well as on the robustness of the estimation. {Contrary to financial derivatives, we do not consider the calibration of our model to market prices.
+First, as pointed by Weagley~\cite{weagley2019financial} the market volume of weather derivatives is quite low and the transactions are mostly Over The Counter (OTC).
+Market prices are thus arguable.
+Besides, the underlying of these contracts is the real temperature, which is not a traded asset.
+There is therefore no justification of a risk-neutral pricing of weather derivatives.
+For these reasons, we prefer to estimate our model to historical data and then use it to determine the distributions of weather derivatives payoffs under the real probability. }